 Chinese – China Town

 San Francisco’s China Town is the largest and one of the oldest outside of Aisa.
 So it’s no Suprise Chinese food is HUGE In San Francisco.
 It also very very good.
 So it should definitely get on your must-eat list.

 Western Chinese Food

 Chinatown is crammed with fantastic Chinese restaurants, and many will require either a reservation or a long wait!
 The house of Nanking, R&G Lounge, and Hunan home’s restaurant are all very popular and very good.
 You can find more in our Chinatown Guide.

 As for dishes Salt and Pepper Crab is fantastic, made with local Live Dungeness Crab, It takes some eating but is utterly delicious.
-Sesame Chicken and Chicken Potstickers are also favourites of ours, but really the menus are so diverse it’s hard to narrow it down.
+Sesame Chicken and Chicken Potstickers are also favorites of ours, but really the menus are so diverse it’s hard to narrow it down.
 Most items are good in their own way.

 Not to be sought out, but after your Chinese meal, you will receive a now commercially produced fortune cookie, A True Chinese tradition right?
 Wrong, The Fortune cookie was thought up in San Francisco’s China Town, and as such gets a quick honorary mention on this list, a good factoid for you after your dinner too.